 Sustainable measures have mostly been undertaken in the transport sector to reduce the impact of large transport volumes, and because action is required under the Kyoto Protocol.
-Examples include the "klima:aktiv mobil programme" (supported by EU funds), or outstanding individual projects to promote soft mobility solutions at regional level24, which have contributed to the development of larger sustainable networks, particularly in the Alps, as "Alliance in the Alps" or the Alpine pearls network.
+Examples include the "klima:aktiv mobil programme" (supported by EU funds), or outstanding individual projects to promote soft mobility solutions at regional level22, which have contributed to the development of larger sustainable networks, particularly in the Alps, as "Alliance in the Alps" or the Alpine pearls network.

 In the field of ecological management, which is partially linked to the tourism sector and certainly a part of the large set of rural development policies, the ecolabel is used as an incentive which has been awarded to a large number of Austrian businesses in the tourist sector.
 More and more businesses in higher categories are certified with the ecolabel (VKI, 2009).
-More specifically, with reference to tourism, since its creation in 2008, the "travel offer" ecolabel has been used as an award for ecologically sound holiday packages
+More specifically, with reference to tourism, since its creation in 2008, the "travel offer" ecolabel has been used as an award for ecologically sound holidav packages (Östesterreichisches Umweltzeichen, 2008).
+Sustainable tourist activities, which capitalize on regional traditions and agriculture, include: the promotion of farm holidays and marketing of traditional crafts and industries for tourism.

-24 www.mobilito.at
+22 www.mobilito.at